fjulian79/libcli/README.md

 ## Supported convenience features:

 ### Command repetition
 When pressing the UP key on the keyboard the last command will be recalled.
-This is comparable with the bash history but there are some limitations as libcli is made for bare metal systems and shall have a small footprint:
+This is comparable with the history in your Linux shell but there are some limitations as libcli is made for bare metal systems and shall have a small footprint:
 * Only the last command can be recalled
 * As soon you start typing a new command the last one can no longe be recalled.